-We’ll take a look at some of the tax implications you’ll need to consider when you file your taxes during the year you take a cash-out refinance.
-We’ll give you a refresher on how these refinances work so you can understand how the IRS views the money you receive.
-Finally, we’ll show you how you can use the money you get from a cash-out refinance for tax-deductible purposes.
+In this article, we’ll discuss some of the implications you might consider when you file your taxes during the year in which you take a cash-out refinance.
+We’ll also give you a refresher on how these refinances work and how much they cost so you can understand how the IRS views the money you receive.
+Finally, we’ll show how you can use the money you get from a cash-out refinance for tax-deductible purposes.

 Overview: Tax Implications And Mortgages

 You accept a loan with a higher principal and take out the difference in cash when you take a cash-out refinance.
 The IRS views refinances a bit differently compared to when you take out your first mortgage.
 In other words, the IRS sees refinances as a type of debt restructuring.
 This means that the deductions and credits you can claim with a refinance are less robust than when you originally took out your loan.

 The Tax Cuts and Jobs Act of 2017 increased the standard deduction for both single and married filers, but also cut many of the deductions homeowners could previously count on.

 Under this tax law, your insurance payments aren’t considered tax deductible.
 Some new rules also apply to refinances.
 For example, you cannot deduct the total cost of any discount points you pay at closing in the year you get your new loan.
 However, you may deduct them over the course of your new loan.